TEDxTalk by Douglas Newby

 Douglas Newby's passion for and success in contributing to Dallas had been propelled academically, vocationally, and professionally through a series of achievements.
 Every project reflects a keen understanding of people, the environment, and the community.

-An innate desire to redirect a neighborhood from disaster to delight spurred the academic genesis of his master's thesis, "Economic Incentives to Reverse Migration in an Inner City Neighborhood."
+An innate desire to redirect a neighborhood from disaster to delight spurred the academic genesis of his master's thesis, "Economic Proposals to Reverse Migration in an Inner City Neighborhood."
 The established economic argument of the thesis won the day when multi-family property owners actually petitioned the city to rezone their apartments to single-family zoning in this redlined area.
 Douglas's efforts, garnering widespread support from the property owners, lenders, businesses, schools and the developer/pro property rights mayor, resulted in the largest multi-family, zoned area to be rezoned single-family in the country and the first single-family zoned historic district with historic guidelines in Dallas.

 In the heart of this rezoned area, Douglas co-founded the revolving fund for the Historic Preservation League.
 The goal was to secure 23 options on divided up rent houses that could be purchased over a two-year period and resold to homeowners.